dotkernel/dot-auth-social/README.md

 ];
 ```

-> Don't forget to put your credentials in the array.
+> Make sure to populate the array with your credentials.

 ## Usage